Showing posts with label cognitive psychology. Show all posts

 Dunning Kruger effect

-The Dunning-Kruger effect is a cognitive bias evident when people markedly overestimate their abilities or competencies compared to those of their peers or scores on relevant assessments.
+The Dunning-Kruger effect is a cognitive bias evident when people markedly overestimate their abilities or competencies compared to those of their peers or their scores on assessments.

 Low performers exhibit poor judgment of their own knowledge, skills, and competencies as well as those of other people.